 Will I get seasick?
 Motion sickness medication should be brought along in the event that we encounter rough seas.
 We want you to be comfortable.
 The boat will spend the night in calm anchorages and normally scuba diving will be done on the lee side of the islands.
 The best thing about a live aboard diving vacation is that we can flex our schedule to go where the weather and conditions are best!

 What is our itinerary?
 There is no fixed schedule.
 The Captain will vary the itinerary to take advantage of the best weather and diving conditions.
 We'll traverse the northern end of the Exuma Cays in search of great conditions with nights anchored offshore one of the many islands.
-The last night of the trip will be spent in Nassau with a great shore adventure that you can enjoy with your new buddies!
+The last night of the trip will be spent in Nassau where you can explore the big island with your new buddies!
+Dinner on Thursday is served on board at the dock.

 Do you have showers?
 Yes, there is one shower equipped with both fresh and saltwater taps.
 Everyone cringes at the mention of a 30 second fresh water shower but it does warrant some explanation!
 There are two showerheads in the shower: one fresh and one salt.
 Saltwater use is unlimited so lather, shampoo, shave, etc. with the unlimited salt water and then use the 30 seconds of fresh water at the end to rinse.
 You'll feel fresh as a daisy!
 Bring your own towels-we recommend two- one for topside and one for showering.